LisKorzun/react---technical-assignments/extra-materials/react-pitfalls-and-best-practices.md

 </details><hr/>

 <details><summary><b>Return statements of React components can be written all on one line or must be wrapped in a pair of parentheses.</b></summary>

-    <br/><p>Without parentheses, any code on the lines after return will be ignored!
+- Without parentheses, any code on the lines after return will be ignored!
     <div align='right'>
         <a href="https://react.dev/learn/your-first-component#step-3-add-markup">
             <sup><b>React Docs ❱❱❱</b></sup>